chumingqian/Making_Dataset-For-Yolov3v4/README.md

 # Make_Dataset-for-Ultralytics-yolov3v4:
-  we make the dataset for  this repository  https://github.com/ultralytics/yolov3 and also support for yolov4.
+  we make the dataset for  ultralytics-version yolo (https://github.com/ultralytics/yolov3 ) and the origianl  darknet-version yolo    (https://github.com/AlexeyAB/darknet ), both support for yolov3 and yolov4.

+  also support for yolov4.

 ## This repository mainly include  three parts:
 - Part I:  make_COCO_dataset and test on the  test-dev2017